ezalos/TECHTEST_HEURITECH/README.md

 2. Download dataset :

+It takes 3 minutes to run on my machine

 ```sh
 uv run python -m src download_dataset
 ```

 3. Process and clean the dataset:

+The process is a bit long, it takes 6 minutes to run on my computer.

 ```sh
 uv run python -m src data_preparation